-- 1. If the engine is fitted with an SCR system: Drain and clean the reductant tank and fill with new reductant. - 2.
+- 1. If the engine is equipped with an SCR system: Drain and clean the reductant tank and fill with new reductant. - 2.
 Remove plugs and tape from the coolant connections, air intake and exhaust pipe. - 3.
 Fill the cooling system with coolant. - 4.
 Drain the preservative oil. - 5.
 Renew the oil filter and fuel filter. - 6.
 Fill with new engine oil. - 7.
-Remove the rocker cover and lubricate the valve mechanisms, camshafts, roller tappets and gear transmission with plenty of preservative oil.
-Refit the rocker cover. - 8.
+Remove the rocker covers and lubricate the valve mechanisms with pushrods and the valve tappets, as well as the injector mechanism, using a liberal amount of oil.
+Refit the rocker covers. - 8.
 Drain the preservative fuel from the fuel manifold. - 9.
 Connect and bleed the fuel system. - 10.
 Wash off any preservative oil on the outside using white spirit.